microsoft/AdaptiveCards/source/winappsdk/README.md

-# Adaptive Cards in UWP
+# Adaptive Cards in WinAppSDK

-This directory contains the renderers and tooling for the UWP platform.
+This directory contains the renderers and tooling for the WinAppSDK platform.

 ## Requirements